Request a quote

 We stayed three nights in Salvador and the following couple of days we also headed to Rio Vermelho, a great spot to enjoy a couple of drinks in the evenings amongst the locals, and a spot of shopping in Barra.

-A must is also the show at Miguel Santana Theatre right in the heart of Pelourinho.
+Another must do in Salvador is the show at Miguel Santana Theatre right in the heart of Pelourinho.
 An unmissable hour long cultural experience performed by the Bahia Folkloric Ballet.

 Lencois Bahia